18mr/documentation/call-tool.md

 In the "Response Options" tab, insert the permanent url of the thank you page you just made.

-_Remember that this will throw a 404 error until the live Amazon Web Services version has been updated by Cayden._
+_Pro Tip: that this will throw a 404 error until the live Amazon Web Services version has been updated.
+Use a [local server emulator](https://github.com/18mr/documentation/blob/master/local-site.md) to test your share links._

 ## Record Your Audio Files

 You can just record audio files on your phone, and email them to yourself.
 You may wish to listen to example files, and call through an existing campaign, in order to get an idea of what each snippet does.

 Please name your files uniformly.
+Filenames should be based on the parameter they are assigned to, which keeps things neat and easy.
+From the [call-congress README](https://github.com/18mr/call-congress/blob/master/README.md):

+Messages: Can be urls for recorded message to play or text for the robot to read.
+Text can be rendered as a mustache template.
+The following messages are the defaults and will be inherited by new campaigns unless overwritten.

+* msg_intro: Hi.
+Welcome to call congress.
+* msg_ask_zip: Please enter your zip code so we can lookup your Congress person.
+* msg_invalid_zip: "Sorry, that zip code didn't work.
+Please try again."
+* msg_call_block_intro: "We'll now connect you to {{n_reps}} representatives.
+Press # for next rep."
+* msg_rep_intro: "We're now connecting you to {{name}}"
+* msg_special_call_intro: Optional: if an extra first call number is specified in the remote Google Spreadsheet, this text can be used to introduce the extra call.
+It's optional, and if not specified, we'll fall back to _msg_rep_intro_.
+* msg_between_thanks: You're doing great - here's the next call.
+* msg_final_thanks: Thank you!

+For example, if you want to record a new introduction, name that file ``msg_intro.mp3``.

 Place your files in a new folder in your local clone of action.18mr.org.
 The filepath should be similar to previous campaigns, such as: ``static/audio/chu-nn``.